Need-based study allowance

 - Your residency in Tartu needs to be registered, non-EU students need to have valid TRP.

-- To apply for the allowance, you have to submit an application in the state portal.
+- To apply for the allowance, you have to submit an application in the Estonian education portal edu.ee.
 The state portal lacks the respective details of student’s family members and their income (unless student has registered as tax-resident during the required period), therefore you need to upload the respective documents:

 - Document proving the consistence of your family at the current moment - an official and all inclusive list of family members on one paper, issued by an official institution (generally, no birth certifications or parents’ marriage certifications are asked or approved).
 This document is necessary also for a 25-year old or older student.
 The only case when this exact document is not required, is when the student is married and does not have children – in this case the document can be replaced by marriage certification.